This guide provides instructions on setting up Flux with any of its supported databases.

 SQL Server — Integrated Security

 If your SQL server database will reuse the security credentials of the user who starts Flux / starts the Flux engine service, you can run in integrated security mode.
-In this case, the parameters would look like:
+In this case, the parameters would look like this:

 With integrated security enabled, the JDBC_USERNAME and JDBC_PASSWORD parameters should not be set, as these will indicate to Flux that SQL authentication rather than Windows authentication will be used.